-This hike-a-thon is easy to join and should be fun for all As a hiker, you can participants. hike anywhere, for any distance of 240 km, covering your up to distance in any number of hikes.
+This hike-a-thon is easy to join and should be fun for all participants.
+As a hiker, you can hike anywhere, for any distance of 240 km, covering your up to distance in any number of hikes.
 All hikes and distances are logged by you in a hikers log.
 You can also collect pledges to support research currently being carried out by a team of scientists who are working to increase the durability of artificial heart valves.
-If you hike the full 240 km before June.
-1989, you will receive an award.
+If you hike the full 240 km before June, 1989, you will receive an award.

 There are three essentail reasons for participating in this hike-a-thon.
-It will help our club to gain publicity, it will provide you with a challenge towards good health, and it will help to support much-needed heart valve research.
-Get involved and feel satisfaction of exercising your heart while you help strengthen the hearts of others!
+It will help our club to gain publicity, it will provide you with a challenge towards good health, and it will help to support much-needed heart valve research. involved Get and feel the satisfaction of exercising your heart while you help strengthen the hearts of others!

 Further information on the Heart Valve Hike-A-Thon, including pledge forms, hikers logs, and information on heart valve research can be obtained from Steve Taylor, c/o Voyageur Trail Association.
-A hike this spring will be labelled as a Heart Valve Hike and will be used to kick this program off, but you can start at anytime, and hikes undertaken in the Fall of 1987 qualify towards the 240km.
+A hike this spring will be labelled as a Heart Valve Hike and will be used to kick this program off, but you can start at anytime, and hikes undertaken in the Fall of 1987 gualify towards the 240km.

-TRAIL HIX
+TRAIL MIX

--Steve Doming has stepped down from his position as President of the Saulteaux Club, in order to pursue a Masters degree at the University of New Brunswick.
-Many thanks are extended Steve ិ០ for excellent work.
-He will be replaced by Steve Taylor, who has been Newsletter Editor for past 2-3 years.
+-Steve Dominy has stepped down from his position as President of the Saulteaux Club, in order to pursue a Masters degree at the University of New Brunswick.
+Many thanks are Steve extended to for his He will be work. excellent replaced by Steve Taylor, who has been Newsletter Editor for the past 2-3 years.
 Guy Smith is the new Newsletter Editor and this is his first issue.
 Material for the next newsletter should reach the Editor by March 25, 1988.

--The last work party of the year for the Saulteaux Club was unique.
-The target area was the Echo Ridges Section, kilometers 43 to 45 where some trees had blown over onto the trail.
-Steve Taylor was to lead this hike, and he also rounded up Johanna Broks, Alan Comfort and Susan Graham, who wereon the work party list for He also invited John that day.
-Berry and Dave Wells.
-Nancy Chong organizing a University of Toronto Forestry reunion that day, and Steve suggested that they could also come along if they were inclined.
+-The last work party of the year for the Saulteaux Club was unique. target area was the Echo The Ridges Section, kilometers 43 to 45 where some trees had blown over onto the trail.
+Steve Taylor was to lead this hike, and he also rounded up Johanna Broks, Alan Comfort and Susan Graham, who vereon the work party list for that day.
+He also invited John Berry and Dave Wells.
+Nancy Chong organizing a University of Toronto Forestry reunion that day, and Stevel suggested that they could also come along if they were inclined.

-With 17 people, this rapidly became the biggest work party of The U of T bunch the year. immediately showed their toughness in the Northern Oncario bush by coming without lunch.
+With 17 people, this rapidly became the biggest work party of The U of T bunch the year. immediately showed their toughness in the Northern Ontario bush by coming without lunch.
 They were still able to put forth a dazzling display of trail maintenance and beaver dam ballet.
-Highlights included the beautiful weather. the climb to the lookout over Coffee Creek (which is always a treat), an in-depth analysis of the contents of a garbage dump, a forest full of spanworm moths (see Trail Mix in the last issue) and the satisfaction that goes with sharing lunch.
+Highlights included the beautiful weather, the climb to the lookout over Coffee Creek (which is always a treat), an in-depth analysis of the contents of a garbage dump, a forest full of spanworm moths (see Trail Mix in the last issue) and the satisfaction that goes with sharing lunch.

--Peter Stinnissen and Steve Taylor attended a meeting hosted by the Trail Association Rasberry House on November 21.
-1987.
+-Peter Stinnissen and Steve Taylor attended a meeting hosted by the Trail Bruce Association at Rasberry House on November 21, 1987.
 Many items were discussed. but the focus on the meeting was to provide some guidance for club leaders in their involvement with volunteers.
-Through an informal a; proach. discussion those in attendance were abla to present that were applicable to everyone else.
+Through an informal approach, discussion those in attendance were able to present ideas that were applicable to everyone else.